 3. Play a game together to connect with your son.

 Whether it’s chess or Scrabble, playing a game with your boy encourages him to use strategy and smarts to beat his mama at something fun.
 This is also a great way to connect with your son by getting him to open up and talk without him feeling threatened or interrogated.

 4. Do physical activities together.

 Being active with your family is healthy, and boys also LOVE it!
 If you hadn’t noticed, boys move all the time.
 By engaging with him in one of his favorite activities, whether it’s a hike or a game of basketball, or going bowling, he will appreciate you participating with him.
 Better yet, ask him to give you some pointers or help you get better.
 What boy doesn’t love to teach his mom a thing or two?

 5. Play video games with him.

 Boys love video games!
 If you’re like me, you don’t know anything about them.
 Asking your son to teach you how to play will probably make his day.
-Boys also love to compete and by playing a video game with him you’re giving him permission to try to beat his mom at something without getting in trouble!
+Boys also love to compete, and by playing a video game with him, you’re permitting him to try to beat his mom at something without getting in trouble!
 Playing video games together will also give you both a unique opportunity to collaborate on strategic ideas and problem-solve together.

 6. Join him in something he loves.

 Show your interest in learning about your son’s interest.
 If he’s obsessed with LEGOs, spend a few minutes building with him.
 If he loves to learn about dinosaurs, connect with your son by asking him to tell you everything he knows about the stegosaurus.
 Showing that you care about his passions will go a long way as he grows.